cchristian77/coupon-be/README.md

-## Base API
+## Coupon API

-Base API is a robust backend service designed to streamline post and comment management.
+Coupon API is a robust backend service designed to facilitate coupon management and claim process.
 This system provides RESTful API endpoints which enables efficient functionalities, utilizing Go and PostgreSQL for reliable data storage.
-The purpose of this application is for my personal learning purposes.
+The study case is to **solve race condition when concurrent users try to claim a single coupon with a limited quota**.
+P{lease check the documentation directory for the detailed solution.

 ### Technology
 1. Backend: Go v1.24.10
 2. Database : Postgres 14.7
+3. Redis : latest
-3. Docker (optional)
+4. Docker (optional)

-### Project Structure
-- `cmd/`: This directory contains application-specific entrypoints.
-It's the main program of the application.

-- `domain/`: This directory holds struct object representation for each table in the database.

-- `domain/enums`: This directory holds enums constants for each domain.

-- `entrypoint/`: This directory is the controller layer for API endpoints.
-The controller layer's function is to accept and validate incoming requests before they are processed by the service layer.

-- `migration/`: This directory holds SQL migrations files to create and modify tables in the database.

-- `repository/`: This directory is a repository layer to handle interactions between the application and database.

-- `request/`: This directory holds HTTP request structures that define the input of the application.

-- `response/`: This directory contains HTTP response structures that define the output formats of the API.

-- `service/`: This directory implements the core business logic layer, processing data between the controller and repository layers.

-- `shared/`: This directory contains external and internal services which the application interacts with.

-- `util/`: This directory holds utility functions and helper code that supports the main application functionality.

 #### Library
 - `gorilla/mux`: The HTTP router for web servers